Robust $M$-Estimation of Scatter Matrices via Precision Structure Shrinkage: Numerical results under various scenarios -1

 \subsection{Comparison across $k$}

-We now discuss the numerical results.
-First, as shown in Figures~\ref{fig:r4} and~\ref{fig:r5}, a substantial degradation in the performance of the TME and the LNSMI is again observed when clustered outliers are present.
+First, as shown in Figure~\ref{fig:r5}, a substantial degradation in the performance of the TME and the LNSMI is again observed when clustered outliers are present.

-Figures~\ref{fig:r4}-(b, d, e) illustrate how the estimator performance varies with respect to the proportion of clustered outliers $\xi$, revealing a characteristic transition behavior.
-Specifically, in Figure~\ref{fig:r4}-(d), when $\xi = 0.03$, a pronounced deterioration in the performance of the TME occurs around dimension $p = 33$, whereas in Figure~\ref{fig:r4}-(b), when $\xi = 0.1$, a similar phenomenon appears already around $p = 10$.
-These numerical observations are consistent with the fact that the asymptotic breakdown point of the TME lies between $1/(p+1)$ and $1/p$ \cite{DT05}.

-Next, Figures~\ref{fig:r5}-(b, d, f) present the estimator performance as a function of the parameter $k$, which controls the severity of clustered outliers.
+Next, Figure~\ref{fig:r5}-(b, d, f) presents the estimator performance as a function of the parameter $k$, which controls the severity of clustered outliers.
 A similar transition behavior can also be observed in this case.
 Notably, even when $k = 1$, that is, in situations where no data points have exceptionally large $\ell_2$-norms, a substantial degradation in the performance of both the TME and the LNSMI is still observed.

 Finally, although the behavior of the estimators with respect to variations in the maximum contribution ratio $c_1$, the condition number $c_2$, and the sample size $N$ was also examined, the corresponding results are omitted since no particularly notable changes were observed.
 In these settings as well, the presence of clustered outliers consistently leads to a marked deterioration in the performance of the TME and the LNSMI.
 As the true covariance structure deviates further from the identity matrix, the performance of the SSCM tends to deteriorate, but no additional noteworthy insights were obtained beyond these observations.